-I digress. .
-Consequently, the changes in mobile technology have given birth to an age of modernisation where people with smartphones (and devices) seem way ‘cooler’ and trendy than the people without.
-Mobile tech is able to help us now with a whole host of things that we wouldn’t have dreamed to be conceivable 30 years ago like; note-taking and memorising, managing to-do lists, collaborating with co-workers, file sharing, scanning documents, paying bills etc. In addition to those simple actions we move onto more complex actions like monitoring your heart rate, tracking your foot-steps, calculating calories burned after various different types of exercise to even guiding you on what actions you need to perform next? – the influence of mobile technology is dramatic and on a global scale.
+I digress.
+Consequently, the changes in mobile technology have given birth to an age of modernization where people with smartphones (and devices) seem way ‘cooler’ and trendy than the people without.
+Mobile tech is able to help us now with a whole host of things that we wouldn’t have dreamed to be conceivable 30 years ago like; note-taking and memorizing, managing to-do lists, collaborating with co-workers, file sharing, scanning documents, paying bills etc. In addition to those simple actions, we move onto more complex actions like monitoring your heart rate, tracking your footsteps, calculating calories burned after various different types of exercise to even guiding you on what actions you need to perform next? – the influence of mobile technology is dramatic and on a global scale.

 However looking at the negative side very quickly, the latest changes in mobiles is making us lazy.
 Do we possess the map reading skills that are parents once did because we all use Google maps?
 What about simple arithmetic?
 When was the last time you stepped foot into a library?
 What happens when the battery runs out?
 Let us know your thoughts in the comments below!